fwiedmann/learning-oauth2/README.md

 # learning-oauth2

-I want to learn how to use the oauth2 Authorization Code Flow for Go REST APIs.
+I want to learn how to use the oauth2 Authorization Code Flow in Go.
 The example code is based on the [github.com/okta/samples-golang/tree/develop/okta-hosted-login](https://github.com/okta/samples-golang/tree/develop/okta-hosted-login) repository and modified for an production ready example.

 ## OAUTH 2 / OIDC Authorization Code Flow